All Subject Yearly Overviews

 Early Years Foundation Stage

 For maths, children explore their environment using Power Maths, like the rest of the school, as a stimulus.
-Children build knowledge and confidence in number and use their maths skills independently within continuous provision.
+Children build knowledge and confidence in number using Mastering Number from NCETM and develop their maths skills independently within continuous provision.

 Key Stage 1 and 2 Curriculum

 We have developed our curriculum with thought and care using the latest research and up-to-date teaching strategies.
 Subjects covered within Key Stage 1 and 2 are: RE, phonics and reading, writing, maths, science, art and design, computing, design and technology, geography, history, music, R.S.H.E., P.E. and Spanish (KS2).
 Our broad and aspirational curriculum enables children to expand their language and vocabulary so that they can speak like experts.
 Care and attention has been given to ensuring that all subjects are given prominence within our curriculum.

 We ensure children have access to high-quality resources to support each subject:

 - Reading: Read, Write Inc. and our own ‘Active Reading’ (whole class teaching of reading format)